zonblade/zonblade/README.md

 ### HelloFellow

 ❓I'm **Zonblade**, not my real tho name but I'm known for this name. \
-❓I'd love to code JS, Rust, Python, and PHP. \
+❓I'd love to code JS, Rust, Python, and PHP.
-❓Lead memo project. \

 ---